lkumle/onlineVRtoolbox_tutorials/docs/encryption/decryption.md

 ## Decrypting Received Data

-Here, we assume that you sucessfully recieved the encrypted data.
+Here, we assume that you successfully received the encrypted data.
 After downloading the encrypted data from the server, we need to decrypt it before we can use it for analysis.

-To simplify this process, we provide an implementation in a Python notebook that is complementary to the encryption algorithm provided in the `Encrypt()` function in `ConnectionHandler.cs`.
+To simplify this process, we provide an implementation in a Jupyter notebook that is complementary to the encryption algorithm provided in the `Encrypt()` function in `ConnectionHandler.cs`.

-You can dowload the Jupyter Notebook here: [GitHub](https://github.com/lkumle/onlineVR-toolbox).
+You can download the Jupyter Notebook here: [GitHub](https://github.com/lkumle/onlineVR-toolbox).

 **1. Download data from PythonAnywhere**

-To download the data, go the the Filees tab in python anywhere.
+To download the data, go the the Files tab in python anywhere.
 Navigate to /mysite/files/.
-The download the recieved data.
+Then download the received data.

 ![](../../assets/images/downloadData.png)